fardog/evidence/README.md

 ## Notes

+- For performance reasons, deep copy is implemented using `JSON.parse(JSON.stringify(data))`, which will fail for anything that cannot be encoded to or parsed from JSON.
 - When understanding this module, think about it in terms of undo/redo.
 If you write something to it, that's the latest undo state.
 If you `offset = 1` that would be like a "undo".
 Now the element that was at `1` is the new head of